Midlife Career Crisis: Identity Lag, Not Failure

 - Write non-negotiables: health, family, money floor, location, hours.

-- Take the Career Clarity Quiz to narrow what matters now.
+- Take the free career snapshot quiz to narrow what matters now.

 Week 2: Pick one direction to test